Faceplugin-ltd/FaceRecognition-WPF-.Net/README.md

 <br></br>
 ## How to use this project
 ### How to activate the SDK
-As you can see in the following screenshot, please share Hardware ID with us and we will give you license.txt based on it.
+As you can see in the following screenshot, please [contact us](#contact) to share Hardware ID with us and we will give you license.txt based on it.
 And replace license.txt file in this project.
 And run this project again.
 If the SDK is activated correctly, it should display "**Activated**" as shown in the screenshot.
 <br></br>